UBC-MDS/mental_health_in_tech_dashboard/README.md

 Link to Application
 ------------
-Here is the link to our Horaku deployment:
+Here is the link to our Heroku deployment:

 [Web App](https://dsci-532-mental-health-python.herokuapp.com/)